pooosh/AskBucky/README.md

 - **Section-Based Navigation**: Explore different dining sections (Fired Up, 1849, Buona Cucina, etc.)
 - **Nutritional Intelligence**: Automatic display of macronutrients and calorie information
 - **Conversational Memory**: Maintains context across multiple queries for seamless interactions

-### 🎯 Vision: Your UW-Madison AI Companion

-AskBucky is just the beginning!
-Our ultimate vision is to create a comprehensive one-stop-shop for all things UW-Madison.
-While we currently focus on dining hall menus and nutrition, we're planning to expand AskBucky into a unified platform that integrates multiple university data sources:

 **Future Integrations:**
 - **🏋️ RecWell Data**: Gym schedules, fitness classes, facility availability, and workout recommendations